9 Yoga Asanas For Beginners, Intermediate, & Advanced Stages

 You can always incorporate more asanas, regardless of the stage in your yoga journey.

 We are all familiar with yoga asanas.
-But did you know that there are some best yoga asanas?
+They are fundamental to yoga and help improve physical fitness, mental clarity, and overall well-being.
+But did you know that there are poses that are considered the best yoga asanas?
 And there are different levels, and you must master a specific practice pattern before moving on to the best one?

 Doesn’t it sound like a video game?
 That is, almost.
 Except for this time, you must battle your inner demons instead of facing an external foe.